tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

 Push notification is a critical way to reach users in the development and operation of mobile applications.
 Push notification can build up interactions with users and increase product usage.

-**TPNS assists developers to integrate mobile push capabilities, manage push messages, and evaluate push effects.**
+**TPNS helps developers integrate mobile push capabilities, manage push messages, and evaluate push effects.**

 #### 1.1.
 TPNS PUSH SDK